Course Progression Policy

 • does not fulfil course requirements.

-• displays other academic and/or pastoral concerns that affect their studies (e.g. prolonged/regular extension requests, financial hardship).
+• displays other academic and/or non-academic concerns that affect their studies (e.g. prolonged/regular extension requests, , compassionate or compelling circumstances).

 A student has failed to make satisfactory course progress when: